mousebird-consulting-inc/WhirlyGlobe/tutorial/android/auto-tester-android.md

 Total time: 5 mins 53.322 secs
 ```

-Now, when you open Android Studio, select __Import project__.
+Now, open Android Studio and select __Import project__.

 ![Import Project](resources/import-project.png)

-Now, browse to the root of the `AutoTesterAndroid` project, which is located in:
+Browse to the root of the `AutoTesterAndroid` project, which is located in:

 ```
 WhirlyGlobe/WhirlyGlobeSrc/AutoTesterAndroid